reecewdoyle/T1A1/README.md

 For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.
 (Word count guide: 200 words max)

 Conduct research into a case study of ONE of the ethical issues you have chosen discuss how an ethical IT professional should respond to the case study and how they might mitigate or prevent ethical breaches.
 (Word count guide: 400 - 600 words)
+***
 ## Question 12

-### Identify and explain the error in the code snippet below that is preventing correct execution of the program.
+    Identify and explain the error in the code snippet below that is preventing correct execution of the program.
 ***
 ![q12](q12.png)
 ***

 The first error is that it's not clear what this program does, because there's no instructions.

-Even if you konw that this is a celsius to fahrenheit coverter, there is still an error.
+Even if you know that this is a celsius to Fahrenheit converter, there is still an error.

 The input type isn’t defined and therefore is defaulting to a string.